 CFFI: The C Foreign Function Interface for Python8 is used to access the C-API of the JACK library from within Python.
-It supports CPython 2.6, 2.7, 3.x; and is distributed with PyPy9.
+It is supported on CPython and is distributed with PyPy9.
 If it's not installed already, you should install it with your package manager (the package might be called python3-cffi or similar), or you can get it with: